digitalMLPA™ Probemix D001 Hereditary Cancer Panel 1 is a research use only (RUO) assay

 probemixes when possible.
 In particular, CNVs detected by only a single probe always require confirmation by another method.
 For many genes included in D001 Hereditary Cancer Panel 1, the most frequent germline defects are point mutations, the majority of which will not be detected by this probemix.
 It is therefore strongly recommended to use this probemix in combination with sequence analysis.

 This probemix is not CE/FDA registered for use in diagnostic procedures.
 Purchase of this product includes a limited license for research purposes.

 A total number of approximately 725 probes is included in D001-C1 Hereditary Cancer Panel 1, this consists of:

-- 558 probes detecting copy number alterations involved in hereditary cancer (Table 2 of the product description).
+- 576 probes detecting copy number alterations involved in hereditary cancer (Table 2 in the product description).